eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 #### Asynchronous search for instances

-The `Runtime::StartFindService` works asynchronous using `popo::Listener` to wakeup if the `ServiceRegistry` changed and execute a user-defined callback if the availability of one of the registered services has changed.
+The `Runtime::StartFindService` works asynchronously using `popo::Listener` to wakeup if the `ServiceRegistry` changed and execute a user-defined callback if the availability of one of the registered services has changed.

-When calling `Runtime::StartFindService` for the first time the `ServiceDiscovery` object is attached to the `popo::Listener` and will notified on any change of the `ServiceRegistry`.
+When calling `Runtime::StartFindService` for the first time the `ServiceDiscovery` object is attached to the `popo::Listener` and will notify on any change of the `ServiceRegistry`.

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/src/runtime.cpp] [attach discovery to listener] -->
 ```cpp